Who is Richard Lord?

 Richard Lord MCMI AMBCS is a Member of the Chartered Management Institute (MCMI) and an Associate Member of the British Computer Society (AMBCS).

 He has worked in project management and business management for over 14 years in healthcare – 7 years for a national NHS organisation as a Business Support Manager in Leeds and 7 years for a not-for-profit Out of Hours GP co-operative in Wolverhampton.

 Richard is a Prince 2 qualified Project Manager as well as having qualifications in Agile and Scrum, ITIL Service Management, Business Analysis, Coaching skills and has trained in how to manage extremely difficult staff in the workplace.
 In the past, Richard has also worked in the private sector in several Internal Sales roles and started his working life working for Royal Mail for 7 years.

 Richard enjoys running his own website, and has ran other websites for community groups and small businesses in the past.
 Since the late 1990’s.
 Richard has built a number of sites in WordPress, Joomla, Shopify, SquareSpace, Wix as well as previously in Dreamweaver.
 He builds mostly in WordPress nowadays as it meets all his design and build requirements and he feels it has the best support infrastructure in place for him.

 Richard is keen for others to get the very best out of using internet technologies and to show where improvements can be made and hopefully improve the user experience for their customers.
 He says that getting a fresh pair of eyes to look at a problem really helps.

 It was also through Richard’s negotiations with the local council that the first ever council-provided Rugby League pitch in the Midlands was built.
-He went on to be player/manager for several touch rugby and tag rugby teams in West Yorkshire after relocating, again collecting more silverware along the way with each of those teams.
+He went on to be player/coach/manager for several touch rugby and tag rugby teams in West Yorkshire after relocating, again collecting more silverware along the way with each of those teams.